MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 And that's all I wanted to show you in this video.
-We've learned a good way to do partial updates with Golang and SQLC using nullable parameters and COALESCE function in our query.
+We've learned a good way to do partial updates with Golang and SQLC using nullable parameters and `COALESCE` function in our query.

 I hope it was interesting and useful for you.
 Thanks a lot for watching!
 Happy learning and see you in the next lecture!

+## Updating Golang to version 1.19

 Hey, before you go, I want to quickly show you a very small thing.
 Recently I've updated the Golang compiler of our project to version 1.19.